xrdocs/ncs5500/_tutorials/introducing-ncs57b1-routers.md

 You can find the datasheet on Cisco's website:
 [https://www.cisco.com/c/en/us/products/collateral/routers/network-convergence-system-5500-series/datasheet-c78-744698.html](https://www.cisco.com/c/en/us/products/collateral/routers/network-convergence-system-5500-series/datasheet-c78-744698.html)
-You can find a lot of details on the part numbers, licenses, standards compliance, and tons of details on the products.
+It contains a lot of details on the part numbers, licenses, standards compliance, and much more.

 We differentiate:
-- the "base" system (Jericho 2 without eTCAM) offering 24x 100G and 6x 400G ports: **NCS57B1-6D24**
+- the "base" system (Jericho2 without eTCAM) offering 24x 100G and 6x 400G ports: **NCS57B1-6D24**

 ![6D24 plongeant.png]({{site.baseurl}}/images/6D24 plongeant.png){: .align-center}

-- the "scale" system (Jericho 2 with OP2 eTCAM) offering 24x 100G and 5x 400G ports: **NCS57B1-5DSE**
+- the "scale" system (Jericho2 with OP2 eTCAM) offering 24x 100G and 5x 400G ports: **NCS57B1-5DSE**

 ![5DSE plongeant-good.jpg]({{site.baseurl}}/images/5DSE plongeant-good.jpg){: .align-center}

 The difference between the two versions is simply the presence of an eTCAM and for the system equipped with this additional resource, we have one port QSFP-DD 400G left.
-The connection to the eTCAM is made through fabric ports for the routes and classifiers, but we are using "NIF" ports for the statistics, hence the impact on the 400G port density.
+This eTCAM is connected to the fabric ports for the routes and classifiers, but we are using "NIF" ports for the statistics, hence the impact on the 400G port density.

 ### Hardware

 ![dimensions.png]({{site.baseurl}}/images/dimensions.png){: .align-center}

 From the back, you find:
 - two power supply modules (AC or DC) 2kW offering 1+1 redundancy (PSU2KW-ACPI or PSU2KW-DCPI).
-Note we don't support the mix of AC and DC, and the cooling is only front to back today.
+Note we don't support the mix of AC and DC, and the cooling is only front-to-back today.
 - 6 fan trays (NC57-B1-FAN1-FW) offering 5+1 redundancy.

 ![]({{site.baseurl}}/images/6D24%20back%20plat.jpg){: .align-center}